Fossil

 Login

-If you run Fossil as root in any mode that serves data on the network, and you're running it on Unix or a compatible OS, Fossil will drop itself into a chroot(2) jail shortly after starting up, once it's done everything that requires root access.
-Most commonly, you run Fossil as root to allow it to bind to TCP port 80 for HTTP service, since normal users are restricted to ports 1024 and up on OSes where this behavior occurs.
+If you run Fossil as root in any mode that serves data on the network, and you're running it on Unix or a compatible OS, Fossil will drop itself into a chroot(2) jail shortly after starting up.
+The usual reason for launching Fossil as root to allow it to bind to TCP port 80 for HTTP service, since normal users are restricted to ports 1024 and higher.

-Fossil uses the owner of the Fossil repository file as its new user ID when dropping root privileges.
+Fossil uses the owner of the Fossil repository file as its new user ID when it drops root privileges.

-When this happens, Fossil needs to have all of its dependencies inside the chroot jail in order to continue work.
-There are several things you typically need in order to make things work properly:
+When Fossil enters a chroot jail, it needs to have all of its dependencies inside the chroot jail in order to continue work.
+There are several resources that need to be inside the chroot jail with Fossil in order for Fossil to work correctly: